Skip to main content

 Research Interests

 David Motadel works on the history of modern Europe and Europe’s global entanglements.
 He has a particular interest in international history and the history of empire.
-His research has brought him to more than fifty archives around the globe.

-He is the author of a book on the history of Muslims under German rule in the Second World War (Harvard University Press, 2014; translated into nine languages), ranging from North Africa and the Balkans to the Caucasus and the Crimea, and the editor of a volume on Islam in the European empires (Oxford University Press, 2014).
+He is the author of a book on the history of Muslims under German rule in the Second World War (Harvard University Press, 2014; translated into ten languages), ranging from North Africa and the Balkans to the Caucasus and the Crimea, and the editor of a volume on Islam in the European empires (Oxford University Press, 2014).

 His articles have been published in a number of journals, including Past and Present, the American Historical Review, the Historical Journal, the Journal of Contemporary History, the Journal of Global History, and the Annales.